fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 chartPresent: false
 ---

-The **angular-fusionCharts** component, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single Angular component.
+The **angular-fusioncharts** component, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single Angular component.

 In this article, we will show you how you can download and install the `angular-fusionCharts` component and all the other dependencies on your system.
 You can install FusionCharts in your application using npm.